nniiicc/LIS-570-Au2020/Asg-2.md

 - Any limitations of these studies (individually or as a whole)
 - What knowledge gaps or research opportunities have been identified by reviewing this literature

 The Literature Review draft is due October 30th.
-The draft should be approximately 2 pages single spaced (1100 words not including citations).
+If you are working in a group, the draft should be approximately 2 pages single spaced (1100 words not including citations).
+If you work individually, the draft should be 550-750 words.
 Please cite all work using APA format.

 Tips on writing a strong literature review:
 - Be sure to include 1-2 sentences at the beginning of your literature review which explains the topic that is being reviewed.